leamusa/js-paliedispari/README.md

    - `check` calling the function to determine the winner
    - (`evenOddChoice`) based on the user's choice and the result - (`result`) of the sum calculation .
-   - `winner` memoriz the result in the variable .
+   - `winner` memoriz the result in the variable.

 6. **Function Definitions:**